 The I-26 / Broad River Road interchange is located in the Columbiana and Harbison communities and is currently a partial cloverleaf interchange with directional loop off-ramps in the eastbound and westbound direction.

-Changes to the existing configuration of this interchange are not proposed as part of the Reasonable Alternatives, therefore change in access is not anticipated.
+Changes to the existing configuration of this interchange are not proposed as part of the RPA or the Refined RPA, therefore change in access is not anticipated.